0xbeedao/agent-arena/docs/lab-notes.md

 Need to examine all the prompt handlers - now that the payloads are better defined.
 Probably several will need template adjustments.

+## 2025-06-30

+After refactor into different payloads, need to update the urls called.